WHAT IS SYPHILIS?

 Symptoms may occur 2-4 months after infection and last several weeks.
 There may be a flat red skin rash on the back, chest, hands and feet.
 Other symptoms include fever, swelling of the glands in the groin and armpits, a genital rash, hair loss and general tiredness.
 If untreated, these symptoms may come and go for up to 2 years.
 While the rash is present, secondary syphilis is highly infectious.

 If syphilis is not treated in the primary or secondary phase it becomes latent.
 At this stage there are no symptoms and it is only picked up on blood tests.
 If syphilis is diagnosed and treated early in the latent phase there are usually no problems.
-About a third of people who have latent syphilis but are not treated over time develop tertiary syphilis.
-This can show as serious problems with several organs, mainly the brain and heart.
+About a third of people who have untreated latent syphilis develop tertiary syphilis.
+This can cause serious problems, mainly in the brain and heart.
 If you have latent syphilis you may need further tests, specialist review and longer treatment.
-Latent and late syphilis is not infectious and can be avoided by early treatment.
+Latent syphilis is not infectious and can be avoided by early treatment.

 HOW DO YOU TEST FOR SYPHILIS?